Cornelia Fort: Death

 Stationed at the 6th Ferrying Group base at Long Beach, California, Cornelia Fort became the first WAFS fatality.
-On March 21, 1943, while flying in formation en route from Long Beach to Love Field in Dallas, the left wing of her BT-13 was struck by the landing gear of flight officer Frank Stamme Jr.'s plane.
-Stamme had been flying too close to Fort's plane, approaching her and then pulling back.
+On March 21, 1943, while flying in close formation - a maneuver forbidden to ferry pilots and one which Cornelia had never before attempted - en route from Long Beach to Love Field in Dallas, the left wing of her BT-13 was struck by the landing gear of flight officer Frank Stamme Jr.'s plane.
+The pair had been flying too close together, with Stamme approaching her and then pulling back multiple times.
 On one of the close passes, the collision took place, breaking off the tip of her wing and six feet of leading edge.
-He was able to control his plane, but Fort went into an irreversible dive and crashed.
+Stamme was able to control his aircraft, but Fort went into an irreversible dive and crashed.
+Investigations found the engine buried multiple feet into the ground with the canopy's emergency hatch release having never been engaged, and after the crash it remained locked shut.
 The accident occurred ten miles south of Merkel, Texas in Mulberry Canyon, Texas.
 At the time of the accident, Cornelia Fort was one of the most accomplished pilots of the WASPs.
 The footstone of her grave is inscribed, "Killed in the Service of Her Country."
+She was the first female pilot in American history to die while on active duty flying for her country.